La Cucaracha: Revolutionary lyrics

 The Mexican Revolution was a period of great political upheaval, during which the majority of the stanzas known today were written.
 Political symbolism was a common theme in those verses, and explicit and implicit references were made to events of the conflict, major political figures, and the effects of the war on the civilians in general.
 Today, few pre-Revolution verses are known, and the most commonly quoted portion of the song are the two Villist anti-Huerta stanzas:

 That version, popular among Villist soldiers, contains hidden political meanings, as is common for revolutionary songs.
 The cockroach represents President Victoriano Huerta, a notorious drunk who was considered a villain and traitor due to his part in the death of revolutionary President Francisco Madero.

 Due to the multi-factional nature of the Mexican Revolution, competing versions were also common, including the Huertist, anti-Carranza stanza:

 An example of two Zapatist stanzas is:

 "La Cucaracha" was a popular tune among Mexican civilians at the time, and there are numerous examples of non-aligned political verses.
 Many were general complaints about the hardships created by the war, and were often written by pro-Zapatistas.
 Other non-aligned verses contained references to various factions, in a non-judgmental manner:

 La Cucaracha as a woman

 Soldiering has been a profession for women in Mexico since pre-Columbian times.
 Among the nicknames for women warriors, and camp followers, were Soldaderas, Adelitas, Juanas, and Cucarachas.

-Soldiers in Porfirio Diaz's army sang "La Cucaracha" about a soldadera who wanted money to go to the bullfights.
+Soldiers in Porfirio Díaz's army sang "La Cucaracha" about a soldadera who wanted money to go to the bullfights.
 In Mexican Military: Myth and History, Elizabeth Salas writes that, for the Villistas, La cucaracha' wanted money for alcohol and marijuana.
 She was often so drunk or stoned that she could not walk straight.
 Unlike corridos about male revolutionaries like Villa and Zapata, none of the well-known corridos about soldaderas give their real names or are biographical.
 Consequently, there are very few stanzas that ring true about women in battle or the camps."